twen•ty three enig•ma

 patterns and activities reflecting an evolving

-contemporary mindset of mistrust that is increasingly
+contemporary mindset of mistrust and suspicion that is increasingly

 accepted by the general population.